willpratt78/Mr.-Roboger-s-Neighborhood/README.md

 ## Known Bugs

-Currently numbers containing 1, 2, or 3 don't change to the correct phraise, multiple inputs don't stay in the input field.
+Currently numbers higher than, but also containing 1, 2, or 3 don't change to the correct phraise.

 ## Support and contact details